maniaug81/checkk/README.md

    b.
 Content-type should be selected as application/json 10.Select on which events you want to trigger the Jenkins Job

-Make any changes in your github code and do a commit, it should trigger a Jenkins job
+Make any changes in your github code and do a commit, it should trigger a Jenkins job.